 Our cemeteries offer the following accessibility features:

 - Disability parking bays at all cemeteries and memorial parks.
-Please refer to the relevant map under Our Cemeteries to view parking locations.
+Please refer to the relevant map under Directions and Parking to view parking locations.

 - Wide aisles to allow wheelchair access in all chapels.

 - Sealed pathway from the bus stop to the chapel and lounge at Pinnaroo Valley Memorial Park, and sealed pathway access to all chapels at Karrakatta and Fremantle Cemeteries.

 - Wheelchair access at Karrakatta Cemetery and Pinnaroo offices.